stofte/gitbumr/readme.md

 ## Developing

-The project has a QtCreator project file for convenience.
+The project has a QtCreator project, which doubles as a project file and a makefile for [qmake](http://doc.qt.io/qt-5/qmake-manual.html).

  - Qt 5.11.2
  - Visual Studio 2017 and Native SDK